firecracker-microvm/firecracker-go-sdk/README.md

 `CAP_SYS_ADMIN` and `CAP_NET_ADMIN` Linux capabilities (in order to have the ability to create and configure network namespaces).

+#### Commmunication between VM guests

+`ptp` only allows the host and the VM guest to communicate with each other.
+To enable communication between VM guests, the `bridge` plugin needs to be used.
+An example configuration can be found [here](https://github.com/firecracker-microvm/firecracker-containerd/blob/main/tools/demo/fcnet.conflist).

 ### Network Setup Limitations
 These limitations are a result of the current implementation and may be lifted in the future:
 * For a given VM, if a CNI-configured network interface is specified or a static interface